Azeri–Chirag–Gunashli: History

-Exploration of the Azeri–Chirag–Gunashli development started at the beginning of 1990s.
-In January 1991, the Azerbaijani government announced separate international tenders of exploration rights for Azeri, Chirag, and Gunashli fields.
-In June 1991, a consortium of Amoco, Unocal, British Petroleum, Statoil, McDermott, and Ramco was formed for a development of Azeri field.
+Exploration of the Azeri–Chirag–Gunashli development started in the early 1990s.
+In January 1991, the Azerbaijani government announced separate international tenders for the exploration rights to the Azeri, Chirag and Gunashli fields.
+In June 1991, a consortium comprising Amoco, Unocal, BP, Statoil, McDermott and Ramco was formed to develop the Azeri field.
 Azerbaijan was represented in the consortium by SOCAR.
-Negotiations were expanded to include all three fields.
-After Heydar Aliyev became President of Azerbaijan in 1993, talks with foreign companies were stopped and Lukoil was invited to the consortium.
+Negotiations were later expanded to include all three fields.
+After Heydar Aliyev became President of Azerbaijan in 1993, talks with foreign companies were suspended, and Lukoil was invited to join the consortium.
 Negotiations resumed in 1994.
-The production sharing agreement (PSA) was signed by the parties on 20 September 1994 for development of the fields for 30 years.
-The day of the signing of PSA agreement is celebrated as The Day of Oilworkers in Azerbaijan.
+The production sharing agreement (PSA) was signed by the parties on 20 September 1994 to develop the fields for an initial period of 30 years.
+The day the PSA agreement was signed is celebrated as Oil Workers' Day in Azerbaijan.

-At the first stage, the consortium started development drilling of the Chirag field in August 1997.
-First oil was produced in November 1997.
+At the first stage, the consortium started development drilling at the Chirag field in August 1997.
+The first oil was produced in November 1997.
 This development stage was also known as the Early Oil Project (EOP).
-Originally, produced oil was exported through the Baku–Novorossiysk pipeline.
-A contract on the oil transportation via Russia to the Black Sea port of Novorossiysk was signed on 18 February 1996.
-The oil transportation through the pipeline started on 25 October 1997.
-For the diversification of the export routes, construction of the Baku–Supsa Pipeline was agreed in 1996.
+Initially, produced oil was exported through the Baku–Novorossiysk Pipeline.
+A contract for transporting oil through Russia to the Black Sea port of Novorossiysk was signed on 18 February 1996.
+Oil transportation through the pipeline began on 25 October 1997.
+To diversify export routes, construction of the Baku–Supsa Pipeline was agreed upon in 1996.
 The pipeline became operational in 1998 and was officially inaugurated in 1999.
-At the Chirag field, the water injection project was implemented in 1999 and the drilling technology was upgraded in 2000.
+At the Chirag field, a water injection project was implemented in 1999, and drilling technology was upgraded in 2000.